China Huadian Corporation

-China Huadian Corporation (Huadian Group; 华电集团) is one of the five largest state-owned power generation enterprises in China, administrated by SASAC for the State Council.
+China Huadian Corporation (Huadian Group; 华电集团) is one of the five largest state-owned power generation enterprises in China, administered by SASAC for the State Council.
 It engages in the generation and supply of electricity and heat, and the development of power-related primary energy.
 It produces about 10% of China's power along with Huaneng Group, Datang Group, SPIC and China Energy.